dKenez/BestMLops/README.md

 While you are expected to follow along this guide, you can also find the complete code in this GitHub repository (using the the Github Tags, you can find the code for each step of the course):

+###

+This course would not have been possible without the Course that kickstarted my MLOps journey, do check it out here: [DTU-MLOps](https://skaftenicki.github.io/dtu_mlops/).
+It covers a wide range of topics and provides a solid foundation for building MLOps pipelines.
+A lot more is covered there than was possible in this short course.

 ---

 ## 1. Project Initialization